bcolmey/bcolmey.github.io/_pages/About Me.md

 <br><br>
 Before coming to Cambridge, I spent the past seven years in Montreal, Canada, where I recently completed my MSc degree in condensed matter physics at McGill University.
 At other times I have lived in several cities, including Hong Kong, Jakarta, Paris, and Tel Aviv.
 <br><br> Outside of my academic pursuits, I am actively involved in teaching and volunteering.
 As a teaching assistant, I enjoy helping students grasp complex concepts more intuitively, fostering a deeper curiosity and understanding.
 In my volunteer work with the autistic community, I'm committed to creating spaces where everyone feels visible and heard.
 I am continually learning from these interactions, gaining new perspectives on communication, empathy, and the unique ways we all experience the world.
 <br><br> I also enjoy traveling, having visited over 30 countries, and engage in hobbies like cooking and woodworking.
-Maintaining an active lifestyle through triathlons and hiking helps me balance the intellectual challenges of my research.
-My interests in creative writing, literature, cinema, and history continually expand my perspective and fuel my passion for storytelling.
 <br><br>
 If you have any questions or would like to collaborate on a project, please don’t hesitate to shoot me an email at: benjamincolmey@gmail.com
 <br><br>
-I’m genuinely enthusiastic about speaking engagements and am open to addressing audiences with various levels of background knowledge on my favorite topics.
-If this interests you, please do get in touch.
+I’m genuinely enthusiastic about speaking engagements and am open to addressing audiences with various levels of background knowledge.
+If this interests you, please get in touch.